PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/jagostoni">@jagostoni</a></p>
 <hr/>
 <h3 id="adrianwrightandglenwirth">Adrian Wright and Glen Wirth</h3>
 <p >Adrian Wright is a software developer with 7 years development experience in .NET and more recently in integration work using IBM products.
-He has a variety of experience including .NET web applications, multi-tenant highly available systems, SOAP-based integrations, message queuing, and web services, and has worked in the healthcare, defense, retail, and education industries.
+He has a variety of experience including .NET web applications, multi-tenant highly available systems, SOAP-based integrations, message queuing, and web services, and has worked in the healthcare, defense, retail, and education industries.<br/>
 Glen Wirth is an Integration Specialist at Summa Technologies where he leads the design and implementation of various integration products.
 He has over 15 years of experience in working with transaction-based systems in a number of industries which include manufacturing, distribution, financial services and health care.
 His technical  experience is mainly with the .NET based technologies, but also has experience with IBM, Oracle and SAP products.</p>
 <p >Blog/Website: <a href=""></a></p>
 <p >Twitter: <a href="http://twitter.com/adrianwright">@adrianwright</a></p>